sdslabs/sdslabs.github.com/_posts/2022/2022-01-26-dev-experience-2022.md

 I got a phone call informing me about my induction to SDSLabs.
 We had an intro chapo (online, coz covid) and got to know everyone there.
 We were added on the workspace apps and this got the cart rolling.

-The semester was filled with lectures on various subjects (Git, Bash scripting, Web development, Game development) and we has follow up assignments.
-The follow up assignments spurred me to learn about something new and implement it within a deadline.
+The semester was filled with lectures on various subjects (Git, Bash scripting, Web development, Game development) and corresponding assignments.
+The assignments spurred me to learn about something new and implement it within a deadline.

-After this, we were explained about all the apps and projects going on in SDSLabs.
-We were briefed about their status, what technology they are built upon, what problems they solve and what more work needs to be done.
+After the assignment season was concluded, we were introduced to the active apps and projects in SDSLabs.
+We were briefed on the status for each project and a received an overview of the tech stack, ongoing work, future issues and overall vision.

 #### Minors!!